Police Force Under Scrutiny

 Like most other European countries, Denmark was a brutal monarchy for centuries, with barbaric punishments and few rights for the people.
 Today, this is quietly forgotten as we indulge in the beauty those dictatorships left behind—castles, churches, art.
 But the fact remains that European monarchies were brutal dictatorships backed by powerful churches for centuries.

-And today, in Denmark, morally lacking, unenlightened individuals surfacing from dark backgrounds, filled with hatred and the desire to destroy, who consider themselves above the Danish Constitution because they work for the Danish state, the very same Constitution that gave this nation, including their ancestors, rights, freedom, and dignity and released them from a life of oppression and servitude, can do whatever they want, protected by their job titles!
+And today, in Denmark, morally lacking, unenlightened individuals surfacing from dark backgrounds, filled with hatred and the desire to destroy, who consider themselves above the Danish Constitution because they work for the Danish state, the very same Constitution that gave this nation, including their ancestors, rights, freedom, and dignity and released them from a life of oppression and servitude, can do whatever they want, protected by their job titles.

-At times freedom, democracy, and the rule of law can seem like such a boomeranging bitch, right?
+At times, freedom, democracy, and the rule of law can seem like such a boomeranging bitch, right?

 Let me stress, for the record, I am not against a free democratic society or the Danish Constitution, in its present form, except for the monarchy and state church parts; as a republican, I am against the monarchy and state church.
 All I am saying is that the package deal consisting of freedom, democracy, and the rule of law without ethics and enlightenment in the hands of the immoral is dangerous and destructive, and turns civilized societies into criminal nations.
-The moral decay of the Danish police force is a testimony to this.

 And on that gloomy note, thanks for reading!
 I hope you found it valuable and worth your time!
 Until next time, remember to get your facts straight, and that whatever good times you have won’t come back as bad times!